What is risk exposure in business? What is pure risk?

 In this case, the residual, or leftover, risk is roughly $2 million.

 In a more qualitative risk assessment, imagine that the inherent risk score calculated for a new software implementation is 8 out of 10.
-By putting firewalls and host-based controls in place, among others, the score is reduced to a 3 out of 10.
+By putting firewalls and host-based controls in place, among others, the score is reduced to 3 out of 10.
 In this scenario, the reduced risk score of 3 represents the residual risk.

 • Update or increase controls implemented.
-In the case that residual risk is still above an acceptable risk level, new or modified controls and processes may be needed to reduce the inherent risk to a level that is deemed acceptable.
+In the case that residual risk is still above an acceptable risk level, new or modified controls and processes might be needed to reduce the inherent risk to a level that is deemed acceptable.

 1. Identify relevant governance, risk and compliance requirements.